eddmanthailand/Reseller-Connect/replit.md

-# Admin User Management System
+# Admin User Management & Product Management System

 ## Overview

-This is a full-stack admin user management system built with Flask and Neon PostgreSQL.
-Its primary purpose is to allow Super Admins to create, view, and delete users with various roles (Super Admin, Assistant Admin, Reseller) and assign reseller tiers.
-The system features a modern, responsive web interface with real-time API integration, aiming for a professional and secure user management solution.
+This is a full-stack reseller/distributor application built with Flask and Neon PostgreSQL.
+The system allows Super Admins to manage users with various roles (Super Admin, Assistant Admin, Reseller), assign reseller tiers, and manage products with advanced SPU/SKU variant management.
+The system features a modern glassmorphism UI design with real-time API integration, aiming for a professional and secure business management solution.

 ## User Preferences